Here to help!

 Call or email us to make an appointment for a time outside regular hours of service.

 2nd floor, Rm 215

 Nicole Willard, Senior Director

 There are untold treasures and unsung heroes hidden in Archives & Special Collections.
 Our exhibit space includes eight vertical glass cases and ten horizontal cases where we display these treasures.

-Archives & Special Collections on second floor exhibits a display of artifacts and stories from the Orphan Train Movement, including a doll given to Alice Bullis Ayler, one of the last orphans to ride the rails west in hopes of finding a new and loving home.
+Archives & Special Collections exhibits a display of artifacts and stories from the Orphan Train Movement, including a doll given to Alice Bullis Ayler, one of the last orphans to ride the rails west in hopes of finding a new and loving home.
 The exhibit contains artifacts, videos, periodicals, and oral and written histories.